 The bearded man spoke with the heavy brogue of the Old Country.
 The younger man was an outlaw.
 They just may have met up southeast of Dexter, Iowa.

-Dethlef Ohrt was born in 1837, on the five-mile-long island of Pellworm, then part of Denmark.
-About the time this North Frisian Island in the North Sea became part of Germany in 1865, Dethlef married Martha Jensen.
+Detlef Ohrt was born in 1837, on the five-mile-long island of Pellworm, then part of Denmark.
+About the time this North Frisian Island in the North Sea became part of Germany in 1865, Detlef married Martha Jensen.
 Their first thatched-roof home was on low-lying island, criss-crossed with canals, dotted with windmills to pump water from the land.

 They embarked from Hamburg on the ship, Thuringia, and arrived in New York City June 12, 1871.
 There the little family boarded a train, probably an immigrant train, and arrived in Dexter, Iowa, seven days later.

 The Ohrt family settled in Madison County’s Penn Township, southeast of Dexter.
-Dethlef loved horses and began raising “spotted ponies.”
+Detlef loved horses and began raising “spotted ponies.”

-And, we are told, that Dethlef Ohrt sold one of his precious horses to the outlaw, Jesse James.
+And, according to a family story, that Detlef Ohrt sold one of his precious horses to the outlaw, Jesse James.

 During the Civil War, sixteen-year-old Jesse joined his brother Frank in the notorious Quantrill raiders in Missouri.
 He robbed his first bank when he was nineteen.
 By the time Ohrts arrived in America, Jesse James had already robbed seven banks.